On this page:

 This is why with permission of Gavin Crump, I used his naming convention as a base for all parameters in the project template.
 Its not just a copy of Gavin’s Shared Parameters, but rather evolved version of his idea, adapted to suit electrical discipline.

-Open the model and the first thing you’ll meet is the Project Dashboard.
+Open the model and the first thing you’ll see is the Project Dashboard.

 It ships with dummy data so you can see the wiring; swap the placeholders for your own project details and you’re ready to roll.